cocos-creator/docs-3d-deprecated/en/editor/preferences/index.md

 ## Extension

-The plugin allows to directly register configuration items into preferences.The configuration items registered in the preferences will be displayed here.For details, please refer to the documentation of each plug-in.
+The plugin allows directly registering configuration items into preferences.
+The configuration items registered in the preferences will be displayed here.
+For details, please refer to the documentation of each plug-in.

 ## Laboratory